edbullen/flask-dash/GUNICORN_NGINX.md

 ```
 where `mydomain.com` is an example domain to redirect target traffic for (replace as appropriate)

-Use `nginx -t` to check the config.
+Use `sudo nginx -t` to check the config.

 ### Start with New Configuration ###